One on One (Cheap Trick album): Background

 Nearly two years after their last LP All Shook Up, Cheap Trick released an album full of brash, simple rockers.
 After original bassist Tom Petersson left the group in 1980, he was replaced by Pete Comita.
 Comita left the group in the early recording stages of One on One and was replaced by Jon Brant.
+Although Brant is credited for bass guitar on most of the album, Comita claimed in a 2008 interview that he played bass and wrote riffs for most of the album and did not receive credit.
 Though this was the first album to feature Brant, most of it was recorded without him.
 Guitarist Rick Nielsen played bass on all but three tracks ("Saturday at Midnight", "If You Want My Love" and "She's Tight").
 Brant's face is partially obscured on the front cover.
 The song "If You Want My Love" is one of Nielsen's favorite songs he has recorded with the group.

 Physical copies of the album were out of print for several years (with the exception of Japan), but as of April 6, 2010 it has been reissued along with the following album Next Position Please on one CD, which has since also gone out of print.
 There were promotional videos made for "She's Tight" and "If You Want My Love."
 Both received heavy rotation on MTV.